Robert-Hughes/rjrssync/README.md

 rjrssync local-folder/ user@hostname:/remote/folder
 ```

 rjrssync uses `ssh` to estabilish an initial connection to the remote host but then switches to its own protocol to maximize performance.
 The first time that a remote host is used, rjrssync will deploy a pre-built binary to the remote host, which will be launched whenever rjrssync connects to that host.
-You will be prompted before this deployment happens.
+You will be prompted before this deployment happens. rjrssync's protocol is encrypted and authenticated using [AES-GCM with a 128-bit key and 96-bit nonce](https://docs.rs/aes-gcm/latest/aes_gcm/index.html).
+It operates over TCP and so needs an open network port that the local copy can connect to the remote copy on.
+By default it automatically chooses a free port, but this can be overridden using `--remote-port`.
+You may need to adjust your firewall settings to allow this connection.

 See `rjrssync --help` for more.

+There are also some less well-presented notes on various features [here](docs/notes.md).